sveltejs/svelte/CONTRIBUTING.md

 ## Bugs

-We use [GitHub Issues](https://github.com/sveltejs/svelte/issues) for our public bugs.
+We use [GitHub issues](https://github.com/sveltejs/svelte/issues) for our public bugs.
 If you would like to report a problem, take a look around and see if someone already opened an issue about it.
 If you a are certain this is a new, unreported bug, you can submit a [bug report](#reporting-new-issues).

-If you have questions about using Svelte, contact the Svelte Twitter account at [@sveltejs](https://twitter.com/sveltejs), and we will do our best to answer your questions.
+If you have questions about using Svelte, contact us on Discord at [svelte.dev/chat](https://svelte.dev/chat), and we will do our best to answer your questions.

 If you see anything you'd like to be implemented, create a [feature request issue](https://github.com/sveltejs/svelte/issues/new?template=feature_request.md)

-## Reporting New Issues
+## Reporting new issues

-When [opening a new issue](https://github.com/sveltejs/svelte/issues/new/choose), always make sure to fill out the issue template. **This step is very important!** Not doing so may result in your issue not managed in a timely fashion.
+When [opening a new issue](https://github.com/sveltejs/svelte/issues/new/choose), always make sure to fill out the issue template. **This step is very important!** Not doing so may result in your issue not being managed in a timely fashion.
 Don't take this personally if this happens, and feel free to open a new issue once you've gathered all the information required by the template.

 - **One issue, one bug:** Please report a single bug per issue.
 - **Provide reproduction steps:** List all the steps necessary to reproduce the issue.
 The person reading your bug report should be able to follow these steps to reproduce your issue with minimal effort.
+If possible, use the [REPL](https://svelte.dev/repl) to create your reproduction.

 ## Installation